dibaliqaja/erp-nuxt/phpdocker/README.md

 # Application file permissions #

-As in all server environments, your application needs the correct file permissions to work proberly.
-You can change the files throught the container, so you won't care if the user exists or has the same ID on your host.
+As in all server environments, your application needs the correct file permissions to work properly.
+You can change the files throughout the container, so you won't care if the user exists or has the same ID on your host.

 `docker-compose exec php-fpm chown -R www-data:www-data /application/public`